MystenLabs/sui/doc/src/wallet.md

 ```

 ## Transferring objects
 If you inspect a newly created account, you would expect the account does not own any object.
-Let us inspect the fresh account we create in an earlier [section](#generating-a-new-account) (`F456EBEF195E4A231488DF56B762AC90695BE2DD`):
+Let us inspect the fresh account we create in the [Generating a new account](#generating-a-new-account) section (`F456EBEF195E4A231488DF56B762AC90695BE2DD`):

 ```shell
 ./wallet --no-shell objects --address F456EBEF195E4A231488DF56B762AC90695BE2DD